endr1thashani/SumZ/README.md

-This project is created using Vite And React and using Apis.
+This project is created using Vite And React.

 #Sumz is a Article Summarization App with OpenAI GPT-4 to Simplify your reading with an open-source article summarizer that turns long articles into clear summaries